jacksonh/manos/docs/installation.md

 Installing Manos
 ================

-Currently Manos can only be installed on Linux and OS X. Windows is not supported yet, but might be possible with a little bit of work.
+Currently Manos can be installed on Linux, OS X and Windows.

 You should read the whole guide before reading your operating system specific instructions.

-Installing Manos on OS X

-Installing Manos on Linux

 Dependencies
 ------------

-Manos's requires Mono 2.8 or higher.
-Mono is available from <http://mono-project.com/>

-Mano's also requires the unmanaged libev library.
+Manos requires the unmanaged libev library.
 Libev should be available in a packages format from your distro or homebrew for OS X users.
+Windows users will have to download and compile libev.

 Libev can be found here: <http://software.schmorp.de/pkg/libev.html>

 Files
 -----

-A properly installed Manos should install the following files:
+A properly installed Manos on OS X and Linux should install the following files:

     <prefix>/lib/Manos.dll
     <prefix>/lib/manos.exe